Oscillatory large-scale dynamos from Cartesian convection simulations: Model

 \subsection{Boundary conditions}

 Stress-free boundary conditions are used for the velocity,

 and either vertical field or perfect conductor conditions for the magnetic field, i.e.\

 respectively.
 We may think of them as open and closed boundaries, respectively, because they either do or do not permit a magnetic helicity flux.
 In the $y$ and $x$ directions we use periodic and shearing-periodic boundary conditions, respectively.
-In the runs with shear and rotation we always use vertical field conditions at the top and perfect conductor conditions at the bottom.
-The simulations have been made with the {\sc Pencil Code} \footnote{\texttt{http://pencil-code.googlecode.com/}}, which uses sixth-order explicit finite differences in space and a third order accurate time stepping method.
+In the runs with shear and rotation we use vertical field conditions at the top and perfect conductor conditions at the bottom, unless stated otherwise.
+The simulations have been made with the {\sc Pencil Code} \footnote{\texttt{http://pencil-code.googlecode.com/}} using sixth-order explicit finite differences in space and a third order accurate time stepping method.